billybu10/SpaceToilet/README.md

 Now you can run the program:

--If you want to run the unpackaged script
+- If you want to run the unpackaged script

 ```shell
     python3 space_toilet.py
 ```

--If you want to run the executable provided by me in the release:
+- If you want to run the executable provided by me in the release(make sure you have the ```toilet.png``` file in the same directory as the executable):

 ```shell
     sudo chmod +x space_toilet